-- Requires the Tree Advisory Commission to follow statutory quasi-judicial procedures in determining appeals of administrative decisions and variances. - Requires variance requests denied by the city arborist or senior urban forester to be written and sent by first-class mail to the petitioner.
-The petitioner has 30 days from receipt of the written notice to submit an application for an appeal hearing before the Tree Advisory Commission.
-The notice shall be deemed received on the third business day following deposit of the notice for mailing with the U.S. Postal Service. - Updates the requirements that appeals stay enforcement action and accrual of any assessment of any fines during the pendency of the appeal, unless there is imminent peril to life or property, or the violation is transitory in nature. - Requires notices of appeals to be sent to the person or entity whose appeal is the subject of the hearing, if the owner did not initiate the hearing, and to the owners of all parcels of land abutting the parcel of land that is the subject of the hearing.
+- Requires the Tree Advisory Commission to follow statutory quasi-judicial procedures in determining appeals of administrative decisions and variances. - Requires the Tree Advisory Commission to vote in accordance with state law on appeals and variances. - Requires notices of hearings to be sent to the petitioner, the property owner, if different from the applicant, and to owners of land abutting the parcel of land that is the subject of the hearing. - Updates the variance findings of fact. - Updates the requirements that appeals stay enforcement action and accrual of any assessment of any fines during the pendency of the appeal, unless there is imminent peril to life or property, or the violation is transitory in nature. - Requires notices of appeals to be sent to the person or entity whose appeal is the subject of the hearing, if the owner did not initiate the hearing, and to the owners of all parcels of land abutting the parcel of land that is the subject of the hearing.
 The notice must be deposited in the mail at lest 10 days, but not more than 25 days prior to the date of the hearing.
-A notice of the hearing shall also be posted on the site that is the subject of the hearing, or on an adjacent street or right-of-way. - Requires every quasi-judicial decision of the Tree Advisory Commission to be subject to review by the superior court, and must be filed within 30 days after the decision is effective or a written copy of the decision is provided.
-When first-class mail is used to deliver the notice, three days shall be added to the time to file the petition. - Updates the appeal procedures adding that if the administrative materials are forwarded to the Tree Advisory Commission prior to the hearing, they shall at the same time be distributed to the applicant and property owner, if different. - Requires the administrator or staff person whose decision is being appealed, (or his or her successor if the person is no longer employed) to appear as a witness at the quasi-judicial hearing. - Allows all parties with standing to participate fully in the evidentiary hearing. - Requires the decision of the Tree Advisory Commission to be delivered by personal delivery, electronic mail, or by first-class mail to the petitioner, property owner, and any person who has submitted a written request for a copy prior to the date the decision becomes effective. - Requires the staff person who provides the notice to certify that proper notice has been made.
+A notice of the hearing may also be posted on the site that is the subject of the hearing, or on an adjacent street or right-of-way. - Requires every quasi-judicial decision of the Tree Advisory Commission to be subject to review by the superior court, and must be filed within 30 days after the decision is effective or a written copy of the decision is provided.
+When first-class mail is used to deliver the notice, three days shall be added to the time to file the petition. - Updates the appeal procedures adding that if the administrative materials are forwarded to the Tree Advisory Commission prior to the hearing, they shall at the same time be distributed to the applicant and property owner, if different. - Requires the administrator or staff person whose decision is being appealed, (or his or her successor if the person is no longer employed) to appear as a witness at the quasi-judicial hearing. - Allows all parties with standing to participate fully in the evidentiary hearing. - Requires the decision of the Tree Advisory Commission to be reduced to writing, reflect the commission's determination of contested facts and their application to the applicable standards, and approved by the Commission and signed by the Chair or other duly appointed member.
+The decision shall be delivered by personal delivery, electronic mail, or by first-class mail to the petitioner, property owner, and any person who has submitted a written request for a copy prior to the date the decision becomes effective.

+- Requires the staff person who provides the notice to certify that proper notice has been made.

+- Public Plans and Policies

-• The North Carolina General Statute legislation requires the Charlotte Tree Ordinance to become compliant with N.C.G.S Chapter 160D regulations by July 1, 2021.
+- The North Carolina General Statute legislation requires the Charlotte Tree Ordinance to become compliant with N.C.G.S Chapter 160D regulations by July 1, 2021.

+- TRANSPORTATION SUMMARY

-- Transportation Considerations - No comments submitted
+- Transportation Considerations

+- No comments submitted